Reply to Comment on "Nonlinear quantum effects in electromagnetic radiation of a vortex electron" by A. Karnieli, R. Remez, I. Kaminer, et al: Conclusion

 \section{Conclusion}

+We have argued that while the main problem, discussed in the comment \cite{com}, of whether the measurements of Ref.\cite{exp} were performed in the wave zone is interesting and worth scrutiny, it is of secondary importance for the key question, which is whether or not those measurements allow one to conclude in favor of the localized-charge hypothesis.
+In our view, they do not and the observed lack of dependence on the electron's transverse coherence could have been expected from the general considerations, provided that the electron packets are at least approximately Gaussian \cite{PRA}.

-An approach employed in Ref.\cite{exp} is based on the use of the uncertainty relations: angular divergence versus width of an electron packet.
-While the approach itself seems reliable and the conclusions drawn from the experimental data may well be correct, there is a family of classical effects that could also lead to wide azimuthal distributions and that have neither been taken into account nor even mentioned in the paper \cite{exp} and in the comment \cite{com}.
-These effects represent alternative hypotheses that must be carefully checked in order to make an unambiguous conclusion.
+On the other hand, the unusually large width of the azimuthal distributions reported in Ref.\cite{exp} remains unexplained in the comment.
+As we have showed, there is a family of classical effects that could also lead to the wide azimuthal distributions and that have neither been taken into account nor even mentioned in the paper \cite{exp} and in the comment \cite{com}.
+These effects represent alternative hypotheses that must be carefully checked in order to make an unambiguous conclusion in favor of one of the hypotheses.

-Summarizing, we think that the choice of Smith-Purcell radiation for studying the influence of the electron packet width on the radiation characteristics is an unfortunate one, because there are too many subtle effects that must be taken into account to make reliable conclusions.
-A much better candidate for such measurements seems to be \textit{diffraction radiation} from a thin conducting semi-plane or a thin conducting rectangular strip.
+Summarizing, we think that the choice of Smith-Purcell radiation for studying the influence of the electron packet's width on the radiation characteristics is an unfortunate one, because there are too many subtle effects that must be taken into account to make reliable conclusions.
+A much better candidate for such measurements seems to be \textit{diffraction radiation} from a thin conducting semi-plane or a rectangular strip.
 The radiation formation length is much shorter in this case and the beam divergence and the temporal coherence of the radiation process do not play such an important role.
 In addition, the theory of such a process (see, for instance, \cite{PLA, JETP11, Mono}) leaves less room for controversy than it is for a more complex geometry of Smith-Purcell radiation.
 Thus the results of such measurements would have higher credibility.
+Another candidate is emission in external electromagnetic fields (for instance, a Compton emission in laser pulse) because in this case it is the electron itself that emits a photon and so the transverse coherence length is expected to play a major role.